FORMULA 1 MAGYAR NAGYDÍJ 2016

 Hungary is traditionally a difficult race for overtaking as it’s hard to follow another car closely.
 You need much fresher tires than your opponent to make a move stick.

 The 900m straight is the place to overtake and the increased hybrid turbo engine power means that the top speed is now over 320km/h.

 July 24 | 14:00 local time, 14:00 CET

 Since hosting its first Grand Prix in 1986, the Hungaroring has changed very little and with the advent of DRS wings, now provides overtaking and exciting racing.
-The mixture of tricky slow corners are balanced out by two fast chicanes towards the end of the lap.
+The mixture of tricky slow corners is balanced out by two fast chicanes towards the end of the lap.
 The blind Turn Four, over the crest of a hill, is a distinctive corner.
 The circuit holds happy memories for two British World Champions, with Damon Hill taking his first victory here in 1993, and for Jenson Button who was able to break his duck in 2006 with an emotional win from 14th on the grid.
-Located in an amphitheatre setting, within half an hour of Budapest, Budapest is the last race before F1’s three week summer break.
-Lewis Hamilton claimed his first victory for Mercedes here in 2013, his fourth win here.
-It is also the sole circuit that Sebastian Vettel has raced on but never won, but that changed thanks to his victory in last year’s nail biting race.
+Located in an amphitheatre setting, within half an hour of Budapest, the Hungarian Grand Prix is the last race before F1’s three-week summer break.
+Lewis Hamilton claimed his first victory for Mercedes here in 2013 his fourth win here.
+Before 2015 it was also the sole circuit that Sebastian Vettel had raced on but never won, but that changed thanks to his victory in last year’s nail biting race.

 Circuit length 4.381 km

 Race distance 306.63 km